Securing the Electric Vehicle Charging Infrastructure: Front-end Protocols: EV to Charger

 An important difference between CHAdeMO and ISO 15118 is that the former makes direct use of the CAN bus and ECUs internal to the car, while the latter establishes the requirements of the Physical and the Data link layers.
 Also ISO15118 {\em suggests}\footnote{"TLS is not mandatory for certain Identification Modes other than the Plug-and-Charge Identification Mode", from ISO15118-2:2014 (revised and reconfirmed in 2020).} the adoption mature security protocols, i.e. TLS\footnote{TLS is a well studied suite of security protocols widely used in the Internet, whose most popular network model is TCP/IP.
 TLS is implemented at the application layer of TCP/IP.} while CHAdeMO doesn't (but expected in future versions of its successor ChaoJi).

-ISO 15118\footnote{Smart Charging Webinar: Dr Marc Mültin, {\bf Meet ISO 15118} - \url{https://youtu.be/Pso_8r7a-vM}} is organised in parts.
+ISO 15118~\cite{multin2019meet} is organised in parts.
 Comparable parts with CHAdeMO are summarised in Table~\ref{tbl:chademo-vs-iso15118} and overlaid on top of the Open System Interconnection model (OSI) as specified in the ISO 15118 documentations, Figure~\ref{fig:osi-tcp-can-chademo-iso15118}.
-OSI is the traditional model of reference for communication\footnote{Hubert Zimmermann.
-OSI reference model-the ISO model of architecture for open systems interconnection.
-IEEE Transactions on communications, 28(4):425–432, 1980}; the table also shows the TCP/IP protocol suite as it is the most commonly used in the Internet.
+OSI is the traditional model of reference for communication~\cite{zimmermann1980osi}; the table also shows the TCP/IP protocol suite as it is the most commonly used in the Internet.

-It is worth noting that the ISO 15118 documentation places the TLS protocol at the transport layer, However, TLS is a protocol that comes on top of the transport layer\footnote{Eric Rescorla and Tim Dierks.
-The Transport Layer Security (TLS) Protocol Version 1.2.
-2008 - pg.
-4.}.
+It is worth noting that the ISO 15118 documentation places the TLS protocol at the transport layer, However, TLS is a protocol that comes on top of the transport layer~\cite{rescorla2008transport}.